Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: A Query Algorithm

 \subsection{The Lemmas About the Resilience of $\algy$}

+Recall that Algorithm $\algy$ loops over the levels $1, 2, \ldots, \diam$, and when considering level $i$, it goes to the yet unexplored reachable node at the current level (if one exists) that has most arrows pointing to it on the path from the root.
+In this section, we prove two lemmas that bound the expected number of queries done by Algorithm $\algy$ conditioning on some ``bad'' events.

+Before stating the lemmas we need a couple of definitions that will be used in both corresponding proofs.
+We say that a node $v$ is a {\em competitor} of $u$ if it has the same depth as $u$.
+A competitor $v$ of $u$ {\em beats} $u$ if the number of pointers pointing to it on the path from the root is at least the number pointing to $u$.

-\lemResilienceE \begin{proof} As in the proof of Lemma \ref{lemAlgy}, we break the number of queries made by $\algy$ conditioning on $\badsides{a,b}$ into a sum of random variables $Q_j$ which correspond to the number of queries needed to discover the $j$-th node on the path $\pathcc{\source}{\target}$ once the $(j-1)$-th was discovered.
-Each $Q_j$ is bounded above by $D$ times the expected number of competitors who beat this node.
-This is because each phase takes $D$ steps, and only a subset of these nodes will actually be checked by $\algy$ on layer $j$ before trying the correct node.
-Hence, a bound on the number of competitors who beat a given $u\in \pathcc{\source}{\target}$ translates to a bound on $\queries\left(\algy(T) \mid \badsides{\target,\source}\right)$ by multiplying it by $D^2$.
+\lemResilienceE \begin{proof} As in the proof of Lemma \ref{lem:algy}, we break the number of queries made by $\algy$ conditioning on $\badsides{a,b}$ into a sum of random variables $Q_j$ which correspond to the expected number of queries needed to discover the $j$-th node $u_j$ on the path $\pathcc{\source}{\target}$ once the $(j-1)$-th node, $u_{j-1}$, was discovered.
+Each $Q_j$ is bounded above by $D$ times the expected number of competitors of $u_j$ that beat it.
+This is because each loop takes $D$ steps, and only a subset of the competitors that beat $u_j$ will actually be checked by $\algy$ on level $j$ before trying the correct node.
+Hence, an upper bound on the expected number of competitors who beat any given $u\in \pathcc{\source}{\target}$ translates to an upper bound on $\queries\left(\algy(T) \mid \badsides{\target,\source}\right)$ by multiplying it by $D^2$.